kubevirt/kubevirt-tekton-tasks/tasks/execute-in-vm/README.md

 ### Secret format

 The secret is used for storing credentials and options used in VM authentication.

-Following fields are recognized:
+##### Specifying a type

+The secret should be of one of the following types:

+- `kubernetes.io/ssh-auth`
+- `Opaque`: Secret data should include the following key.
-- **type** (required): One of: ssh.
+    - **type**: One of: ssh.

 ##### SSH section

+Following secret data keys are recognized for SSH connections:

 - **user**: User to log in as.
 - **private-key**: Private key to use for authentication.
 - **host-public-key**: Public key of known host to connect to.